Getting Married In South Africa - South African Wedding Guide

 Are you looking for a place with an unlimited variety of wedding venues, fantastic photography locations, and a plethora of unique honeymoon destinations?
 Then the search for the perfect wedding destination is over - South Africa is the only choice.
 The energy of its African roots flows through its veins, bringing a zest for life and a healthy appreciation for Mother Nature.
 The intricate design of its colorful society brings forth an eclectic mix of traditions, values, talents, and strengths; a true example of how passion and a positive attitude can overcome times of great sorrow.

 South Africa is the southernmost country on the continent of Africa and it stands as a respected powerhouse of economic strength and political stability when compared to a vast number of its African counterparts.
 A thriving democracy, South Africa boasts an impressive array of different cultures, languages, natural resources, and national pastimes; as well as a unique blend of friendly hospitality and invigorating local flavor.

-It also has an awesome variety of natural terrain including exquisite sandy beaches, teeming oceans, breath-taking mountain ranges, arid desert regions, lush forest vegetation, romantic vineyards, captivating wildlife in the open bush and all types of productive agricultural land.
-This natural beauty is part of what makes this country an unrivalled location for a destination wedding – who can possibly say no to exotic wedding photographs bearing the graceful silhouette of a sanctuary cheetah, or pass up a backdrop of a gorgeous Cape sunset as it paints the open sky beyond the vineyard?
+It also has an awesome variety of natural terrain including exquisite sandy beaches, teeming oceans, breath-taking mountain ranges, arid desert regions, lush forest vegetation, romantic vineyards, captivating wildlife in the open bush, and all types of productive agricultural land.
+This natural beauty is part of what makes this country an unrivaled location for a destination wedding – who can possibly say no to exotic wedding photographs bearing the graceful silhouette of a sanctuary cheetah, or pass up a backdrop of a gorgeous Cape sunset as it paints the open sky beyond the vineyard?